-Diagnosis of Colorectal Cancer
+Diagnosis of Colon Cancer

 A fecal occult blood test (FOBT) may detect small amounts of blood in the stool, which could suggest colon cancer.
 However, this test is often negative in patients with colon cancer.
-For this reason, an FOBT must be done along with imaging tests to screen and potentially diagnose colorectal cancer.
+For this reason, an FOBT must be done along with imaging tests to screen and potentially diagnose colon cancer.

 Tests include colonoscopy, which views the entire colon and is the best screening test for colon cancer, and sigmoidoscopy.
 Your doctor may also do blood tests, including a complete blood count (CBC) and liver function tests.